-Easily confused with sensitivities and intolerances, allergies are actually easy to differentiate.
+Although they are often confused with sensitivities and intolerances, allergies are fairly easy to differentiate.

 Allergies are specific IgE-mediated immune responses to substances.
 An allergic reaction produces IgE antibodies, which attack the offending substance (like pet dander, pollen, bee venom, or peanuts).
 This triggers a release of histamine, causing immediate, severe, and often life-threatening reactions.
 The symptoms are usually experienced in the airways or on the skin in the form of anaphylaxis or hives.

-In the event of exposure to an allergen, treatment must include a swift injection of epinephrine (widely known as an EpiPen) or as a second wave of defense, administration of an antihistimine.
+In the event of exposure to an allergen, treatment must include a swift injection of epinephrine (widely known as an EpiPen) or as a second wave of defense, administration of an antihistamine.